correiajoao/data-analysis/Effectivenes.md

 ### Functions to compute confusing matrix

-Given the predction performed by the model and the test set, the function below computes the confusing matrix and returns in array format the model’s precision, recall and f-measure.
+Given the prediction performed by the model and the test set, the function below computes the confusing matrix and returns in array format the model’s precision, recall, and f-measure.

 ``` r
 measures <- function(test, pred){